Paving the way for transitions --- a case for Weyl geometry

-For occasions in which $L_{R^2}$ may be neglected,\footnote{P. Mannheim indicates that this may be acceptable only in the medium gravity regime; he considers the conformal contribution to extremely weak gravity as crucial \cite{Mannheim:2005}. } the Lagrangian of {\em integrable Weyl-Omote-Dirac} (IWOD) gravity reduces effectively to \beq L_{IWOD}= - \xi^2 |\phi|^2 R - \epsilon _{sig}\lambda |\phi|^4 + \frac{1}{2} D_{\nu } \phi^{\ast} D^{\nu } \phi \, . \eeq That is very close to the Lagrangian used in recent publications on Jordan-Brans-Dicke theory, e.g. \cite{Fujii/Maeda}.
-In Riemann gauge it agrees literally with the ``modernized'' JBD Lagrangian in Jordan frame; in other gauges (frames) the derivative terms of the rescaling function are ``hidden'' in the Weyl geometric terms.\footnote{The old version of the JBD parameter corresponds to $\omega =\frac{1}{2}\xi^{-2}$.
-Contrary to what one might think at first glance, (\ref{L_IWOD}) {\em does not stand in contradiction} to high precision solar system obervations, because the scale breaking condition for the scalar field by the quartic potential prefers scalar field gauge (``Einstein frame'') -- see below. }
+That is very close to the Lagrangian used in recent publications on Jordan-Brans-Dicke theory, e.g. \cite{Fujii/Maeda}.
+In Riemann gauge it is nearly identical with the ``modernized'' JBD Lagrangian of the Jordan frame, the only difference being the $|\phi|^4$-term and the {\em explicit} scale invariance of the Lagrangian.
+In other gauges (frames) the derivative terms of the rescaling function are ``hidden'' in the Weyl geometric terms.\footnote{Cf. \cite{Almeida/Pucheu:2014}.
+The old version of the JBD parameter corresponds to $\omega =\frac{1}{2}\xi^{-2}$.
+Contrary to what one might think at first glance, (\ref{L_iWOD}) {\em does not stand in contradiction} to high precision solar system obervations, because the ``scale breaking'' condition for the scalar field by the quartic potential prefers scalar field gauge (``Einstein frame'') -- see below. }

-\subsubsection{4.3 The dynamical equations of IWOD}
+\subsubsection{4.3 The dynamical equations of iWOD}

+Variation of the Lagrangian with regard to the Riemannian component of the metric leads to an Einstein equation very close to the ``classical'' case; but now the curvature terms appear in {\em Weyl geometric} form.\footnote{If one varies the Riemannian part of the metric $g$ and the affine connection $\Gamma$ separately (Palatini approach), the variation of the connection leads to the {\em compatibility condition} (\ref{compatibility}) of Weyl geometry \cite{Poulis/Salim:2011,Almeida/Pucheu:2014}.
+That gives additional (dynamical) support to the Weyl geometric structure.
+Further indications of its fundamental role comes frome a completely different side, a $f(R)$ approach enriched by an EPS-like property \cite{Capoziello_ea:EPSetc}.} For $\mathcal{L}_{iWOD}$ without further matter terms the modified {\em Einstein equation} becomes

+where the right hand side is basically the energy-momentum $\Theta^{(\phi)}$ of the scalar field (multiplied by $(\xi |\phi|)^{-2}$).
+It decomposes into a term proportional to the metric, $\Theta^{(I)}$, therefore of the character of vaccum energy or ``dark energy'', and another one which behaves matter-like (compare the special case studied in section 6.2), $ \Theta^{(II)}$: